sftcd/echdnsfuzz/README.md

 probably most cases the client should exit before making a connection, in other cases, the client may connect and have it's ECH attempt treated as GREASE.

+It's on my todo list to add more automation so a client attempts to connect there twice an hour and reports back on unexpected results.

 Happy to take PRs, especially with additional test cases.